Moonbeams Class Blog!

 And our special certificate this week goes to someone who has been reaching to join in everything, and really letting us get to know his personality.
 Well done to…

 This week we have explored, through our Jigsaw programme, the importance of belonging to a group, and feeling safe and secure.
 We talked about how we all belong to Moonbeams Class!
 We read several space themed stories such as Whatever Next! by Jill Murphy and Little Rocket’s Special Star by Julie Sykes.
 Together, we collaged a beautiful Moon for our classroom wall.
 It is also shown at the top of our Class Blog page!

 And, our special certificate this week is for reaching to try her best in reading!
 Well done to…

 This week we have been delighted to welcome our pupils in year 1 and 2 along with our new starters in Reception.
 It has been a busy week getting to know each other, making new friends, learning new routines and exploring our classroom!
 Please take a look at the photos below to see a selection of invitations to learn on offer this week.

 We have been reflecting on our learning of our first week.
 We decided that we all felt very proud of ourselves for settling so well back into school, feeling happy in our school and making new friends.
 This week, our certificate goes to everyone in Moonbeams Class for settling into school so well!

-Comet class is a mixed Year 3, 4, 5 and 6 class.
-Our teachers are Mrs McCarthy and Mrs Sinclair and and our teaching assistants are Miss Palmer and Mrs Carter.
+Comet class is a mixed Year 5 and 6 class.
+Our teachers are Mrs McCarthy and Mrs Sinclair and our teaching assistant is Mrs Carter.
 We also have Mrs Wands teach us for Outdoor Learning.